moleculerjs/site/source/docs/service.md

 We recommend to use the new [Moleculer Runner](runner.html) to start a ServiceBroker and load services.
 [Read more about Moleculer Runner](runner.html).

 ## Hot reloading services
-When you are developing your microservices project would be useful a hot reload function which reload your services when you modify it.
+When you are developing your microservices project would be useful a hot reload function which reloads your services when you modify it.
 Moleculer has a built-in hot-reloading function.
 You can enable it in broker options or in [Moleculer Runner](runner.html).
 [Demo video how it works.](https://www.youtube.com/watch?v=l9FsAvje4F4)

 **Usage**